Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: geometry and grazing trajectories

-\textbf{Geometric study of grazing trajectories}. \\The key point of the study of grazing collisions is the following geometric lemma.
-We emphasize here that this is the only part of the article where we need the fact that $\mathcal{U}$ is convex and $C^2$.
+The key point of the study of grazing collisions is the following geometric lemma.
+We emphasize here that this is the only part of the article where we need the fact that $\Omega$ is $C^2$.